-Alan Olson, The Adjuster Guy, defined a CAT kit as “all of your gear—all your essential storm gear—in one location [that] is easily accessible so that when you get the call for deployment, your kit’s already put together—all you have to do is throw your pillow [and] your bed sheets in, jump in [your vehicle], and go.”
+A CAT kit is a place or container where all of your gear—all your essential storm gear—is in one location that is easily accessible so that when you get the call for deployment, your kit’s already put together—all you have to do is throw your pillow and your bedsheets in, jump in your vehicle, and go.

-Though ease, quickness and convenience seem convincing enough, there are more reasons in which having a packed CAT kit are important.
+Though ease, quickness, and convenience seem convincing enough, there are more reasons why having a packed CAT kit is important.

 1. It has every tool you need in order to do your job.

-The tools are an adjusters livelihood.
-If someone were to show up to a deployment without tools, they would be unable to do their job and complete a claim.
+The tools are an adjuster’s livelihood.
+If someone were to show up to a deployment without tools, they would be unable to do their job or complete a claim.

 2. It’s already prepared.